 In order to pass your Programme, you should complete successfully or be exempted from the relevant modules and assessments and will therefore acquire the required number of credits.
+You also need to pass each Programme Stage of your Programme in order to progress to the following Programme Stage.

-In regards to your final classification, the Programme Stages are weighted as follows:
+In regards to your degree classification, the Stages of the programme will be weighted as follows:

-Programme Stage 1: 20% Programme Stage 2: 40% Programme Stage 3: 40%
+Programme Stage 1: 10% Programme Stage 2: 30% Programme Stage 3: 60%

-The pass mark for each module is 50%.
-If there is more than one assessment for a module, you will need to achieve 50% for each assessment component and your overall module mark will be an average mark derived from each component.
+The pass mark for each module is 40%.
+If there is more than one assessment for a module, you will need to achieve 40% for each assessment component and your overall module mark will be an average mark derived from each component.
 Details will be found in individual module specifications and assessment guidelines.
 If you fail an assessment component or a module you will be offered one resit attempt.
-If you are successful in the resit, you will be awarded the credit for that module however the mark obtained will be capped at the minimum pass mark (50%).
+If you are successful in the resit, you shall be awarded the credit for that module, however the mark obtained will be capped at the minimum pass mark (40%).
 If you do not pass your resit by the date specified you will not progress to the next Programme Stage and the Assessment Board will withdraw you from the Programme.

-In your practice modules, you will have a formative assessment focused on learning acquired during simulated practice as well as a summative assessment focused on your clinical placement.
-You must pass the summativecomponents to be awarded the credits for that module and therefore the practice requirements for each programme stage.
+In your practice modules, you will have a summative assessment focused on learning acquired during simulated practice as well as a summative assessment focused on your clinical placement.
+You must pass both components to be awarded the credits for that module and therefore the practice requirements for each programme stage.

-The mark used for the purpose of calculation towards your Award will be calculated from the original marks for the component(s) that you passed at first attempt and the minimum pass mark for the component(s) for which you took a resit.
+The mark used for the purpose of calculation towards your Award shall be calculated from the original marks for the component(s) that you passed at first attempt and the minimum pass mark for the component(s) for which you took a resit.